Thomas Alexander Souter: Life

 Souter and the other prisoners were finally released in September 1842.
 Back in England, Souter served as a captain in the 22nd Regiment.
 He resigned on 26 May 1848 and died two weeks later.
 The regiment's colour endured a complicated fate: It was returned to Souter by one of his original captors, though stripped of its tinsel and tassels, then was in the individual possession of various men and officers of the 44th.
 In recent times, it has been displayed at the National Army Museum, London, England, along with a life-sized mannequin of Souter and the painting depicting the last stand at Gandamak, by William Barnes Wollen (1898), in which Souter is prominently positioned wearing the colour.

-Cultural Reference

-In the first episode of season two of the BBC series Victoria, the Queen is told of the massacre of the British army in Afghanistan.
-She meets William Brydon, the only person on the march who arrived safely in Jalalabad.
-(The rest had either been killed or, like Souter, taken prisoner).

 Descendants

 Thomas and his wife Hannah (née Harpur) had eight children who survived to adulthood.
 One son, Frank Souter, was the first police commissioner of Bombay.
 Their daughter Emma married Colonel Edward Penfold Arthur, the son of Sir George Arthur, 1st Baronet, and had a daughter, Isabella Fanny, who married William James Wemyss Muir, the oldest son of Sir William Muir and Elizabeth Huntly Wemyss.